← Back to Stories

 Key details reported by multiple sources:

-• France dominated possession (208 passes to Paraguay’s 33) in the first half
+• France had 208 passes compared to Paraguay’s 33 in the first half.

-• The match was part of the 250th anniversary celebrations of US independence
+• The match was part of the 250th anniversary celebrations of the US declaration of independence.

-• The game was a round of 16 clash in the World Cup
+• The match was a round of 16 clash at the World Cup, advancing France to the quarter-finals.

 Points of Difference